poshjosh/chinomsoikwuagwu.com/2020/03/13/AWS-titbits.md

 ### NAT Gateways ###

-- Use NAT gateway to enable instances in a private subnet connect to the internet or other AWS services, but prevent te internet from initiating a connection to those instances.
+- Use NAT gateway to enable instances in a private subnet connect to the internet or other AWS services, but prevent the internet from initiating a connection to those instances.

 - __NAT gateways are not supported for IPv6 traffic__  — use an outbound-only (egress-only)